bluevolvo87/themedianduck/README.md

 I made the somewhat brave decision to become self employed at the start of 2024, and have various ventures in the work to provide some income and keep me entertained on a daily basis (piano teaching, piano performance, admin for my housing association).
 The Median Duck is one of these ventures.
 I don’t expect this venture to be only money maker at all, but I do want to retain my engagement in the data science and analytical field.
 Add to this, my “imposter syndrome” often wants me to relearn the basics.

-I do have some aspirations to potentially go into journalism through data science and analytics and this venture may provide some
+I do have some aspirations to potentially go into data journalism through data science and analytics and this venture may provide some experience.

 Finally, I do not claim to be a full expert and entirely knowledgeable about the analysis I will be covering.
 However I’m always eager to learn new topics and also educate others; I believe I am an educator and teacher at my core.
 My passion for Taskmaster and prior experience with the analytics field thus makes _"The Median Duck"_ this the ideal vehicle.

+Christopher F H Nam